openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 ![Flattened layout of XY points](flattened-points.png){ width=60% }

-which is both flatter (no indirections) and denser (no headers) than the previous version.
-One of the key questions that Project Valhalla addressed itself to is: _what code would we want to write to get this layout?_  (Related to object layout is _calling convention_, which is how the JVM passes values from one method to another.
+This layout is both flatter (no indirections) and denser (no headers) than the previous version.

+(Related to object layout is _calling convention_, which is how the JVM passes values from one method to another.
 In the absence of heroic JVM optimizations, when a method passes a `Point` to another, it passes a pointer, and then the callee must dereference the pointer to access the object's state.
-Enabling a flatter representation also is likely to enable a flatter calling convention, where a `Point` can be passed by passing the `x` and `y` components by value, in registers.)
+Enabling a flatter representation is also likely to enable a flatter calling convention, where a `Point` can be passed by passing the `x` and `y` components by value, in registers.)

+One of the key questions that Project Valhalla addresses itself to is: _what code would we want to write to get this layout?_

 To understand our options, we must first understand where the current unfortunate layout comes from.
-The root cause here is _object identity_; all object instances today have a object identity.
-(In the early 90s, "everything is an Object" was an attractive mantra, and the performance costs of making it so were not onerous.)
+The root cause here is _object identity_: all object instances today must have an object identity.
+(In the early 90s, "everything is an Object" was an attractive mantra, and the performance costs of identity were not onerous.)
 Identity enables mutability; in order to mutate a field of an object, we must know _which_ object we are trying to modify.
-Identity also supports polymorphism; each object instance is associated with a class, from which we can derive memory layout and virtual method dispatch.
-However, even for the many classes that eschew mutability and polymorphism, identity can still be observed by various identity-sensitive operations, including object equality (`==`), synchronization, `System::identityHashCode`, weak references, etc.  The result is that the VM frequently must pessimistically preserve identity just in case someone might eventually perform an identity-sensitive operation -- even if that is never going to happen -- resulting in the pointer-rich memory layout we have today.
+And even for the many classes that eschew mutability, identity can be observed by various identity-sensitive operations, including object equality (`==`), synchronization, `System::identityHashCode`, weak references, etc.  The result is that the VM frequently must pessimistically preserve identity just in case someone might eventually perform an identity-sensitive operation -- even if that is never going to happen.
+Thus, identity leads to the pointer-rich memory layout we have today.

+Separately, classes today support subclassing (unless the author opts out with the `final` keyword).
+When a class can be extended, its type has an unpredictable layout -- at any point during program execution, some subclasses might not even be loaded yet!
+So it's impossible to allocate a fixed amount of memory large enough to store any future subclass instance.

-The direction that Valhalla has pursued here is to say that some classes can disavow identity; they are just their state, and therefore can be routinely flattened into arrays and into other objects.
-As a result, they must be immutable, and cannot be layout-polymorphic; but, if we are willing to give up on these, we can be rewarded with a flatter and denser memory layout as well as optimized calling conventions (instances can be passed on the stack or scalarized into registers instead of being passed as pointers to heap nodes.)
+The direction that Valhalla has pursued here is to say that some classes can disavow identity, mutation, and extension; instances are entirely represented by their fixed-size state, and therefore can be routinely flattened into arrays and into other objects, and passed as flat vectors between methods.

-The terminology has changed during the course of the project; such classes are now called _primitive classes_, to highlight the fact that they have the runtime behavior of primitives.
+Such classes are called _primitive classes_, to highlight the fact that they have the runtime behavior of primitives.
+(The terminology has changed during the course of the project; previously-used synonyms include _inline classes_ and _value classes_.)
 The slogan for such classes is

 > Codes like a class, works like an int.

-Despite the restrictions on mutability and extension, primitive classes can use most mechanisms available to classes: methods, constructors, fields, encapsulation, type variables, annotations, etc.
+Despite the restrictions on mutability and subclassing, primitive classes can use most mechanisms available to classes: methods, constructors, fields, encapsulation, supertypes, type variables, annotations, etc.

 There are applications for primitive classes at every level.
 Aside from the obvious -- turning primitive types into real classes -- many API abstractions,